asimovian/plur/js/plur-bin/README.md

 Executables Source
 ==================

-Source-code that runs he execuables in plur/bin.
+Source-code dependencies for the execuables in plur/bin.